 All fees and charges for inspections and CCC are paid with your building consent.
-However, if your project has exceeded the anticipated number of inspections, an invoice will be generated for additional costs.
+However, if your project has exceeded the anticipated number of inspections or additional time is required due to an incomplete information, an invoice will be generated for additional costs.
 This is payable before a CCC will be issued.

 If you want to change your building plans after we have approved your building consent you will need to apply for an amendment using Form 2 and send us plans which clearly depict the changes.
 You will need to complete an Application Form for Amendment to Building Consent (Form 2).
 If the amendment is likely to affect your building work, an inspection block may be put in place until the amendment is approved and uplifted.